xzhang9308/xzhang.github.io/_pages/about.md

 I was an assistant researcher and a postdoctoral fellow at Department of Electronic Engineering, Shanghai Jiao Tong University (SJTU), supervised by Prof. <a href="https://min.sjtu.edu.cn/En/FacultyShow/4?Vid=14">Hongkai Xiong</a> and Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
-I was also a visiting researcher at McMaster University (Mac), Canada from June 2023 to May 2024 and a visiting researcher at Technical University of Denmark (DTU), Denmark from June 2022 to May 2023.
+I was also a visiting researcher at McMaster University (Mac), Canada from June 2022 to August 2024.
-I obtained my Ph.D. degree from SJTU in 2022, supervised by Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
+I obtained my Ph.D. degree from SJTU in June 2022, supervised by Prof. <a href="https://scholar.google.com/citations?user=ZuQnEIgAAAAJ">Xiaolin Wu</a>.
-I was a visiting Ph.D. student (2019 - 2020) with the Department of Electrical and Computer Engineering at McMaster University, Canada.
+I was also a visiting Ph.D. student (Oct 2019 - Sep 2020) with the Department of Electrical and Computer Engineering at McMaster University, Canada.
 Before that, I received my bachelor's degree in Mathematics and Physics Basic Science from UESTC in 2015.

 My current research interests focus on green and energy-efficient AI technologies that prioritize sustainable ecosystems and lifestyles.